Can Compression Socks Help Edema?

 Try Compression Socks:

-Compression socks help promote venous blood flow and provide gentle graduated pressure on the leg veins and valves.
+Compression socks help promote venous blood flow and provide gentle graduated pressure on the leg veins and valves, specially to pregnant women.
 This pressure improves blood circulation because of the compression of surface arteries, veins, and muscles in the lower legs.
 Since lowered blood flow is symptomatic of edema, compression socks can come to the rescue by preventing and reducing this disease's intensity.
 If the compression socks have the added advantage of copper-infused fabric, they will give many added benefits.
 Copper compression socks can help improve blood circulation, act as an anti-inflammatory agent and help you keep your skin healthy because of the presence of copper.

 Compression socks can also be great to help you deal with post-workout aches and pains.
 But the most important thing to remember is they will be most helpful if you select a good-quality pair and wear them properly.
 Speak to our team at Copper Clothing to understand which is the most suitable for your condition.
 But before that, it’s best to consult your doctor to understand if and how compression socks can help with your particular condition, when and how long they can be worn for.ultimate guide to copper compression socks

 A low salt diet can help with the reduction of fluid buildup and swelling in the affected area.
 Refined carbohydrates, processed foods and alcohol also add to the fluid volume inside your body, so they should be cut from your diet when trying to deal with the symptoms of edema.